dynatrace-oss/unguard/README.md

 6.  **(Optionally) Expose the application to your local machine**

-    To access the frontend, you can use port-fowarding.
+    To access the frontend, you can use port-forwarding.
     This is the recommended way as exposing the service to external traffic would be a bad idea.

     ```sh